CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-opens.md

 # Feedback loops for opens

-All image links in emails that flow through SMTPeter are rewritten.
-When an email is opened, the image will therefore not be downloaded from your own server, but from the cache on SMTPeter web servers in stead.
+SMTPeter can rewrite image links in emails to track opens.
+When an email is opened for which this option was set, the image will not be downloaded from your own server, but from the cache on SMTPeter web servers in stead.
 This allows us to track all opens, and to use that for statistics.